acrazing/dpdm/README.md

-                       tsconfig.json if it exists in context directory                      [string] --transform, -T      transform typescript modules to javascript before analyze, it allows you to omit types dependency in typescript                [boolean] [default: false] -h, --help           Show help                                                           [boolean]
+                       tsconfig.json if it exists in context directory                      [string] --transform, -T      transform typescript modules to javascript before analyze, it allows you to omit types dependency in typescript                [boolean] [default: false] --exit-code          exit with specified code, the value format is CASE:CODE, `circular` is the only supported CASE, CODE should be a integer between 0 and 128.
+For example:
+                       `dpdm --exit-code circular:1` the program will exit with code 1 if circular dependency found.                                                    [string] -h, --help           Show help                                                           [boolean]
 ```